frankwallis/WebpackAspnetMiddleware/README.md

 WebpackAspnetMiddleware is an ASP.NET clone of the popular [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware.git) and [webpack-hot-middleware](https://github.com/glenjamin/webpack-hot-middleware) NodeJS packages.
 It come in 3 parts: The **WebpackService**, the **DevServer** middleware and the **HotReload** middleware.

 The WebpackService starts NodeJS using the [JavaScriptServices](https://github.com/aspnet/JavaScriptServices) package, and then sets up a two-way asynchronous communication channel with the node instance.
-It comes with an accompanying npm package [webpack-aspnet-middleware](https://www.npmjs.com/package/webpack-aspnet-middleware) which starts webpack to generate the bundles, and notifies the WebpackService when files are emitted.
+It communicates with webpack using an accompanying npm package [webpack-aspnet-middleware](https://www.npmjs.com/package/webpack-aspnet-middleware) which starts webpack to generate the bundles, and notifies the WebpackService when files are emitted.

-The DevServer middleware serves up the files produced by the webpack instance, and the HotReload middleware notifies the client when files change.
+The DevServer middleware serves up all the files produced by the webpack instance, and the HotReload middleware notifies the client when files change.
 In the browser the [webpack-hot-middleware](https://github.com/glenjamin/webpack-hot-middleware) client library is used with no changes.

 # Instructions
 1) Add the [Redouble.AspNet.Webpack](https://www.nuget.org/packages/Redouble.Aspnet.Webpack/) NuGet package to your project dependencies: